snok/drf-openapi-tester/README.rst

             # Test Swagger documentation
             test_schema(response, 'GET', self.path + '/correct/')

-See the demo project and tests folder for more examples.
+See the demo projects and tests folder for more examples.